caiocezart/docker-node-ci/README.md

 - push (will only run for master) will build container, tag with git commit hash and push to dockerhub.com

+### Kubernetes

+A deployment and a service manifest is provided through a custom helm template that will automatically get the last image tag generated and can be deployed to a local or remote kubernetes cluster.

+Tests can be done through a port-forward on the service created.

+`kubectl port-forward service/<app-name> <service-port>:<host-port>`

 ## Running Instructions